 Use Shop Vacuum

 Nothing comes close to a shop vacuum when it comes to properly cleaning your home.
 There’s no need of using towels because vacuum cleaners are fully capable of sucking up any liquid.
 You can use this home appliance with an enzyme cleaner to suck up the urine bits.
-There are plenty of cleaning guides that you can find online such as this site.

 In summary, as we’ve seen above, most of these methods are not complicated or time-consuming.
 With several tools and products at hand, it will only take you a few steps to clean the area.
 However, always try to clean up the area when the urine stain is still wet.
 If it’s old and dry, you can try adding some hot water to break it down before applying your favorite method.